sxjczzl/Homebrew-brew/docs/Manpage.md

   * `create` `URL` [`--autotools`|`--cmake`|`--meson`] [`--no-fetch`] [`--set-name` `name`] [`--set-version` `version`] [`--tap` `user``/``repo`]:
     Generate a formula for the downloadable file at `URL` and open it in the editor.
-    Homebrew will attempt to automatically derive the formula name and version, but if it fails, you'll have to make your own template.
+    Homebrew will attempt to automatically derive the formula name and version, but if it fails, you’ll have to make your own template.
 The `wget` formula serves as a simple example.
 For the complete API have a look at
     <http://www.rubydoc.info/github/Homebrew/brew/master/Formula>.